paulozava/challange/README.md

 - Username will be case sensitive: I choose to make the username case sensitive, that means that "John" and "john" are different users.
 The requirements do not specify that the username should be case insensitive.
 - Username will allow only ASCII letters: For simplicity I choose to allow only ASCII letters in the username.
 - Username have max 100 characters: Same as above, for simplicity I choose to limit the username to 100 characters.
+- Get message with the number of days: I choose to pluralize the message intead of use the "day(s)" so it will be more readable for the user.
 - Secrets on environment variables
 - Terraform and local state
 - AWS